-One question you’re probably going to find yourself asking though, is how am I going to take photos when I’m travelling solo?
+One question you’re probably going to find yourself asking though, is how to take photos when travelling alone?
 It might not seem possible at first but trust me, there are ways!
 Below I’ve compiled 16 tips that will have you snapping pics like a pro in no time.

 1. Invest in a tripod (or two!)

 One way to master solo travel photography is to use a tripod.
 Without someone to help you snap that perfect shot, it can be pretty difficult to get decent travel photos that actually have YOU in them as well, NOT just the scenery.
 Cause let’s face it, those get boring after a while and it’s important to be able to capture some memories of yourself.

 These days my tripod is basically like a third arm, I take it everywhere with me and I mean EVERYWHERE.